ciara-bates/to-do-list-Web-app/README.md

+### Learning basic web-app design
-## Brief
+## Project Aims

-Take a to do list where the user can add tasks along with a time that they would like to allocate to them.
+Make a to do list web-app where the user can add tasks along with a time that they would like to allocate to them.
 The user can cross off tasks (they're still displayed, but with a line through) and delete them altogether.
 When the user adds a task to the list, a gif is displayed at the bottom of the screen.

+## End Product:

 ![web-app-image](https://user-images.githubusercontent.com/73170171/198347702-79903b46-834e-478e-8315-494d66762276.png)